jcwang587/xdatbus/README.md

 a single file and unwrap the coordinates into an .xyz file.

 As is the case when you have submitted a continuous AIMD job, it is likely that you would have subfolders for each submission.
-XDATCAR files can be first gathered in a separate directory by (do not include the `$` when copying):
+XDATCAR files can be first gathered in a separate directory by:

 ```bash
 $ mkdir xdc_files && for i in {1..3}; do cp RUN$i/XDATCAR xdc_files/XDATCAR_$(printf %02d $i); done